 Engage With Your Followers & New Communities

-It’s essential that your social presence is not just one-sided.
+It’s essential that your social presence is not just one-sided in order to have success with social media for attorneys.
 To help gain followers and actually build connections, make sure you are liking and responding to comments, retweeting, and following others.
 Additionally, joining groups on Facebook and LinkedIn will allow you to further interact with both personal and professional communities.
 Use the search bar on each network to find groups that are linked to your specific area of expertise, then you’ll be able to share your insights and build authority around your personal brand.

 Keep it Positive